Manipal Institute of Technology: Cultural and sports festivals

 MIT hosts one festival every semester.
 In even semesters, there is a cultural and sports festival, "Revels".
-The official theme of the 2020 Revels festival was 'Qainaat'.
-The theme was to drive healthy environmental practices around the globe, to address the environmental crisis.
+The official theme of the 2025 Revels festival was 'Elisium'.
+The name was inspired by the theme 'a state of great happiness'.
 In odd semesters, there is a technical festival, "Tech Tatva".
 These are student-organized fests, with participants from all over India and overseas.
-The students of the university, with some help from the administration, carry out the festivities in the campus.
+The students of the university, with some help from the administration, carry out the festivities on the campus.
 The entire process of managing and organizing the fest is handled by the students with the work being divided amongst various categories.
+The 2025 Revels featured "Dhvani Bhanushali", "Mithoon" and "Raftaar".

 Controversies

 In 2012, following aggressive protests by the students of the Manipal Institute of Technology (MIT), the director, Kum Kum Garg, resigned from her post.
 The protesting students had demanded the resignation of the director for her alleged insensitive remarks over the death of a student in a bus accident.

 In March 2020, MIT required students to download a software called PEXA Lite on their laptops, to conduct proctored end-semester exams.
 On installing the software, some students complained of their laptops slowing or crashing due to malware.

 In February 2021, the students of MIT were called back to campus for the offline end-semester examinations.
-But on 17 March, offline classes were cancelled due to the rising number of COVID-19 cases in the campus.
-By the first week of April, over a 1000 students of MIT were infected by the coronavirus due to poor social distancing and lax safety standards in the college.
+But on 17 March, offline classes were cancelled due to the rising number of COVID-19 cases on campus.
+By the first week of April, over 1000 students of MIT were infected by the coronavirus due to poor social distancing and lax safety standards in the college.

-In the last week of May 2021, MIT released a revised schedule for the upcoming months.
-This was a very chaotic, tough schedule.
-This caused outrage amongst the students, who were already not pleased with the college due to unpopular decisions taken by them over the course of the pandemic.
-The protests by the students of MIT were initially ignored by the administration of MIT and MAHE.
-But, on 8 June 2021, MIT cancelled the end-semester examinations and opted to prorate the marks based on previous semester performances.
+In the last week of May 2021, MIT released a revised schedule for the upcoming months which was criticised by students.
+On 8 June 2021, MIT cancelled the end-semester examinations and opted to prorate the marks based on previous semester performances.